umegaya/lua-aws/README.md

 ## Concept
-it heavily inspired by [aws-sdk-js](https://raw.github.com/aws/aws-sdk-js/).
-Main good point of aws-sdk-js is, Define all AWS sevices by JSON. and library mainly load these JSON and building API code on the fly. so AWS JS SDK is:
+it heavily inspired by [aws-sdk-js](https://raw.github.com/aws/aws-sdk-js/), which main good point is define all AWS sevices by JSON. and library load these JSON and building API code on the fly. so AWS JS SDK is:
 - less code to maintain
 - only need to update JSON service definition to follow the new version or change of the service API.